Aloha, e komo mai. Let me briefly share with you my journey into holistic healing.

 Many moons ago, I studied hairdressing and esthetics.
 After working in the field I found it wanting; for me the industry lacked the soul and substance I desired, so I moved on.......

-In 1997 I decided to study herbal medicine and recieved the title Chartered Herbalist from Dominion Herbal College (Burnaby, B.C.)
+In 1997 I decided to study herbal medicine and received the title Chartered Herbalist from Dominion Herbal College (Burnaby, B.C.)

 For years I worked in health food stores and a holistic pharmacy but eventually pulled away from the retail world to work hands-on, one on one with people.

 I took up Reflexology and later became a Reiki practitioner and Registered Massage Therapist.
 While I was studying, I became acquainted with Lomilomi lapa'au, a form of traditional Hawai'ian healing.
 I fell in love immediately and decided to follow the path myself.
 I studied here informally as well as with Essential Bodywork (Australia)

 I soon felt the need to go to the source of this beautiful healing tradition and dive into its mysteries.

 Eventually I fulfilled a dream and travelled to Pahoa, Hawai'i to study with kahuna/kumu/kahus Harry Uhane Jim and Sila Lehua Jim, receiving certifications from the Halau Uhane Lomilomi Lapa'au.

 It was a journey of self discovery and healing.
 I aim to provide the same for others through my work.